 All assignments must be submitted before Midnight (11:59 PM) on the day they are due.
 They are to be submitted electronically according to the instructions given with the assignments.
 Late assignments will be strictly penalized.
 Exceptional circumstances will be considered only if discussed with the instructor before the assignment is due.
-Late assignments will have points deducted as follows:
+Late assignments will not be accepted